 The project at the Marks Gate Estate in Barking & Dagenham in 2014 was originally part of the Neighbourhood Commissions strand of the Arts Council funded programme ‘Creative Barking & Dagenham’.
 The commission placed artists at the heart of communities in the borough, engaging with people and place on an intimate level over a period of 6 months and with a depth of focus, responding to local priorities and testing out different models of co-creation.
 Sadia worked closely with the communities of Marks Gate from May till October 2014 to create art in their neighbourhood, instigated by the people living there; the project aims to challenge preconceptions about where art takes place and who it’s by, and for.

-In April 2015, Sadia was back on Marks Gate and launched the Creative Cafe on Marks Gate, a pop-up cafe, gallery and creative workspace after spending a month transforming a space within the Marks Gate Community Centre with local residents.
-The Cafe will be open on Tuesdays and Fridays from April till May at 9.30am – 4pm, then on Tuesdays from June till the end of August with a new free creative workshop on each day.
-We’ve got a fantastic creative programme of pop-up events, activities and workshops including a great selection of visiting artists hosting ‘takeover days’ once a month.
-All Creative Cafe events are listed here.
+In April 2015 after receiving some funding from the Arts Council England , Sadia was back on Marks Gate and launched the Creative Cafe (CC) on Marks Gate, a pop-up cafe, gallery and creative workspace after spending a month transforming a space within the Marks Gate Community Centre with local residents.
+The CC was open for 5 months offering a new creative activity on each day of opening.
+The project in 2015 engaged 959 local residents.